-(2) Step-down subsidiary.
+(1) Step-down subsidiary.
 100% of its share capital is owned by Axis Capital Limited, a wholly owned subsidiary of the Bank.

-The list of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation is given below:
+There are no group entities that are not considered for consolidation under both the accounting scope of consolidation and regulatory scope of consolidation.